Social Media Marketing

 Create Talking Points

 Before you hit record, hash out your idea.
-Take pen to paper and create talking points for your podcast.
+Take pen to paper, or take notes using an online tool, and create talking points for your podcast.
 While a script may work, reading one may sound a little and if you spend the duration of your episode reading from a screen, your viewers will feel ignored.

 Talking points, on the other hand, will give you the flexibility to sound more conversational and human to your audience.
 Also, having talking points will give you structure and keep your conversation on-topic and be easier to glance at as you engage guests.